ushahidi/docs.ushahidi.com/_posts/2_strategy/2014-07-20-strategy-crowdsourcing.md

 + For projects in digitally limited environments, data entry on Ushahidi's online platform is not a good entry point because people will need to have computers/phones, reliable electricity, some digital literacy and good mobile data or bandwidth.
 + What is [crowdsourcing](http://en.wikipedia.org/wiki/Crowdsourcing)?
 + Want to learn more about variations in crowdsourcing?
 Check out Anahi Iacucci's great slideshare on [Crowdsourcing and Crowdfeeding](http://www.slideshare.net/AnahiAyala/crowdsourcing-and-crowdfeeding)
++ Unsure of how to determine what information is needed?
+Unsure?
+Plan a meeting with your partners to discuss how the information will affect decision making and the goals of partners and the overall project.
++ media campaigns can be expensive, but you can also be creative by tapping into existing community networks that can spread the word. (example here)